 Split walking through the history

 On either side the historic core of Split you will find two charming neighborhoods with each their personal history to tell.
 They are known as the oldest suburbs of Split.
-The text source from Croatia Total Split.
+Here’s an excerpt from now a now removed website Croatia Total Split:

 Veli Varos (Varos) is located above Trumbiceva obala street just west of Riva, on the southern slopes of Marjan.
 You can venture into Varos through many winding roads that lead you into this labyrinthine neighborhood.
 Easy access points include, next to St. Francis church, beyond Prokurative, or via stairs at the western end of Trumbićeva obala.